-San Antonio Spurs Tickets for Sale
+San Antonio Spurs Tickets

 The San Antonio Spurs were one of the founding teams in the ABA.
 They actually started as the Dallas Chaparrals.
 This stopover in Dallas lasted six seasons, and those six seasons included five trips to the playoffs.
 Eventually the Chaparrals moved west to San Antonio and changed their to the Spurs.
 That first season in a new city went relatively smoothly thanks to the George “The Iceman” Gervin.